mike-ghaly/PyQt5/README.md

 sys.exit(app.exec_())
 ```
 This line will make __app__ wait for the **exit** event (When the X is clicked to close the window) and then close the __main_window__.
+If we hadn't included this line, the window would've been displayed for a moment and then got closed.
 ________________________________________________________________________________________________________________________________________